 Also think about where you have airline miles or hotel points, and then see which car rental agencies they work with.
 For example, American Airlines’ car partners include Avis, Budget, Payless, Alamo, National, Dollar, Hertz, and Thrifty.
 The perks vary from partner to partner, but you can expect discounts of up to 35 percent on some rentals and the ability to earn anywhere from 50 bonus American AAdvantage miles per day or 500 per rental.

 Speaking of bonus points or miles, if you have a credit card that accrues extra rewards on either general travel purchases or car rentals, be sure to use it to pay for your rental and maximize your earning.
 For example, as of August 16, 2021, the Chase Sapphire Reserve® earns three points per dollar spent on travel, including car rentals, as does the Ink Business Preferred Credit Card (on up to $150,000 per year, then one point after that).

 It also pays to carry a credit card that earns bonus points or cash back on gas purchases since you will probably have to refuel a couple times, including filling the tank before returning the car to avoid exorbitant fuel surcharges.
 Luckily, a lot of great credit cards offer bonus points at gas stations.
-For example, the Blue Cash Preferred® Card from American Express earns 3 percent cash back on purchases at U.S. gas stations, and the Citi Premier® Card earns three points per dollar at gas stations, too.
+For example, the Blue Cash Preferred® Card from American Express earns 3 percent cash back on purchases at U.S. gas stations (terms apply), and the Citi Premier® Card earns three points per dollar at gas stations, too.